Menispermaceae: Description

+The pollen is tricolpate, with no operculum or ribs.
+The tectum is perreticulate.
+A columellate layer and granular endexine is present.
+The pollen can be colporate, as in Abuta, or syncolporate, as in Tinospora.

+The chromosome number varies.
+Many, including Penianthus, Sphenocentrum, Tiliacora, Tinospora, and Stephania have thirteen pairs.
+Stephania japonica has eleven pairs.
+Cissampelos pareira has twenty-two pairs.
+Rhigiocarya racemifera has twelve pairs.
+Penianthus camerounensis, Menispermum, Sinomenium, and Cocculus are tetraploid, with fifty-two pairs of chromosomes.
+Cocculus carolinus and Cocculus orbiculatus are hexaploid.

 Ecology

 It is thought that the cauliflorous species are pollinated by small bees, beetles or flies although there are no direct observations of this.
 Birds disperse the purple or black drupes, for example Sayornis phoebe (a tyrant flycatcher) eats the fruit of Cocculus.
 In Tinospora cordifolia a lapse of 6–8 weeks has been observed between fertilization and the first zygotic cell division.

 The Menispermaceae predominantly inhabit low elevation tropical forests (up to 2,100m), where they are climbers, but some genera and species have adapted to arid locations (Antizoma species have adapted to the South African deserts or Cebatha balfourii and its phylloclades have adapted to the climate on the island of Socotra) and other temperate climates.
 C3 photosynthesis has been recorded in Menispermum.

 Phytochemistry

-The family contains a wide range of benzylisoquinoline compounds (alkaloids) and lignans such as furofuran, flavones and flavonols and some proanthocyanidins.
-The most notable are the wide variety of alkaloids derived from benzyltetrahydroisoquinoline and aporphine, which accumulate as dimers, as well as the alkaloids derived from morphinan and from hasubanan and other diverse types of alkaloid such as derivative of aza-fluoranthene.
-Sesquiterpenes such as picrotoxin and diterpenes such as clerodane diterpene are also present, while the triterpenes are scarce and where present are similar to oleanane.
+The family contains a wide range of benzylisoquinoline compounds (alkaloids) and lignans such as furofuran, flavones and flavonols and some proanthocyanidins.The most notable are the wide variety of alkaloids derived from benzyltetrahydroisoquinoline and aporphine, which accumulate as dimers, as well as the alkaloids derived from morphinan and from hasubanan and other diverse types of alkaloid such as derivative of aza-fluoranthene.
+Sesquiterpenes such as picrotoxin and diterpenes are also present, while the triterpenes are scarce, and where present are similar to oleanane.
 Ecdysone steroids have also been found.
 Some species are cyanogenic.